 Jamie Farrell - Rehearsal Director

 Jamie Farrell began dancing following her competitive gymnastics career.
-After earning a B.A. from Point Park University in Dance and Business Management in three years, she moved to Chicago to train with Thodos Dance Chicago.
-Ms. Farrell is grateful for her past performance opportunities with Chicago Dance Crash, Corpo Dance Company (assistant artistic director), Impetus Dance Theatre and Rasa Dance Theatre.
+After earning a B.A. from Point Park University in Dance and Business Management she moved to Chicago to train with Thodos Dance Chicago.
+Ms. Farrell utilizes her past performance opportunities with Chicago Dance Crash, Corpo Dance Company (assistant artistic director), Impetus Dance Theatre and Rasa Dance Theatre to further her work.
 While performing and teaching, she earned her M.S. in Exercise Science at Northeastern Illinois University, where she now serves on the faculty and acts as the Dance Program Coordinator.
-Jamie has been a company member of Venetia Stifler's Concert Dance, Inc. since 2005, and currently holds the position of rehearsal director.
+Ms. Farrell has been a company member of Venetia Stifler's Concert Dance, Inc. since 2005, and currently holds the position of rehearsal director.
 She is an Emmy nominated dancer for her work in the 2007 PBS documentary revival of Billy Sunday.
-Jamie continues to share her passion through private dance organizations in the Chicagoland area and is the artistic director of a youth dance company.
+Ms. Farrell continues to share her passion through private dance organizations in the Chicagoland area and is the artistic director of a youth dance company.

 Edson Cabrera was born in Cuba and graduated from the Escuela Nacional de Arte in Dance in 2005.
 During this training period at the National School of Art in Havana, he participated in the ITs Festival in the Netherlands under the direction of Feri de Geus and Noortje Bijvoets.
 Subsequently, he joined the Cuban dance company Ballet Rakatan, dancing as a soloist.
 In 2007, he became a member of Danza Contemporánea de Cuba, participating in several international tours to England, Mexico, Hungary, Poland, Spain, the Netherlands, Australia and the United States.
 He has also performed in the Sziget Festival in Budapest, Mercat de Les Flors in Barcelona, Brisbane Festival, Manchester International Festival, The Bydgoszcz Opera Festival, and Virginia Arts Festival.
 Edson was made Principal Dancer in 2010.
 During his tenure with Danza Contemporánea de Cuba, he worked with choreographers Rafael Bonachela, Carlos Junior Acosta, George Céspedes, Julio César Iglesias, Juan Kruz Díaz de Garaio Esnaola, Mats Ek, Itzik Galili, and Pedro Ruiz, and performed works by Jan Linkens and Kenneth Kvarström.
 He is now a company dancer in Concert Dance, Inc. under the direction of Venetia Stifler.